xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/templates.md

 ### Parameters

-This section consists of a set of parameters, with accompanying metadata and constraints.
+This section consists of a set of parameter definitions, with accompanying metadata and constraints.
 For example:
 ```json
 {